 Equally important, we view our compensation policies and practices as a means of communicating our goals and standards of conduct and performance and for motivating and rewarding employees in relation to their achievements.
 Overall, the same principles that govern the compensation of our executive officers also generally apply to the compensation of our salaried employees.
-Within this framework, we seek to observe the following principles, while balancing them with the context of the current uncertain COVID-19 pandemic environment and the corresponding need to respond quickly to any related challenging circumstances that may result from the pandemic:
+Within this framework, we seek to observe the following principles, while balancing them within the context of the current uncertain

+COVID-19 pandemic environment and the corresponding need to respond quickly to any related challenging circumstances that may result from the pandemic:

 - Retain and hire top-caliber executive officers.
 Executive officers should have base salaries and employee benefits that are market competitive and that permit us to hire and retain high-caliber individuals at all levels. - Pay for performance.
 A significant portion of the target total direct compensation opportunities of our executive officers should vary with annual and long-term business performance and each individual's contribution to that performance, while the level of "at-risk" compensation should increase as the scope of the executive officer's responsibility increases. - Reward long-term growth and profitability.
 Executive officers should be rewarded for achieving long-term results, and these rewards should be aligned with the interests of our stockholders. - Align compensation with stockholder interests.
 The interests of our executive officers should be linked with those of our stockholders through the risks and rewards of the ownership of shares of our common stock. - Provide limited personal benefits.
-Perquisites and other personal benefits for our executive officers should be limited to items that serve a reasonable business purpose. - Reinforce succession planning process.
-The overall compensation program for our executive officers should reinforce our succession planning process. - Promote transparency.
+Perquisites and other personal benefits for our executive officers should be limited to items that serve a reasonable business purpose. - Promote transparency.
 We seek to establish an efficient, simple, and transparent process for designing our compensation arrangements, setting performance objectives for annual and long-term incentive compensation opportunities, and making compensation decisions.

-We believe that our compensation philosophy, as reinforced by these principles, has been effective in aligning our executive compensation program with the creation of sustainable long-term stockholder value.
+We believe that our compensation philosophy, as reinforced by these principles, has been effective in helping to align our executive compensation program with the creation of sustainable long-term stockholder value.

-2020 Total Direct Compensation Mix
+2021 Total Direct Compensation Mix

 We believe our executive compensation program has been designed to reward strong performance.
 The program seeks to focus a significant portion of each executive officer's target total direct compensation opportunity on annual and long-term incentives that depend upon our performance.
 Each executive officer has been granted a significant stake in Sabre in the form of an equity award to closely link his or her interests to those of our stockholders.
 These equity awards also seek to focus his or her efforts on the successful execution of our long-term strategic and financial objectives.
+Information regarding Mr. Menke's target total direct compensation mix for 2021, which excludes the March 15, 2021 grant of time-based restricted stock unit awards, is set forth below.

-(1) Excludes the June 15, 2020 grant of time-based restricted stock unit awards, which was awarded in addition to Mr. Menke's target total direct compensation package for 2020.
+(1) Excludes the March 15, 2021 grant of time-based restricted stock unit awards, which was awarded in addition to Mr. Menke's target total direct compensation package for 2021.

-In addition, the Compensation Committee believes that Mr. Menke's target incentive compensation for 2020 was comprised of an appropriate mix of long-term elements (performance-based restricted stock unit awards and stock options) and short-term elements (an annual cash incentive opportunity), consistent with our emphasis on pay-for-performance:
+In addition, the Compensation Committee believes that Mr. Menke's target incentive compensation for 2021, excluding the March 15, 2021 grant of time-based restricted stock unit awards, was comprised of an appropriate mix of long-term elements (PSU awards) and short-term elements (an annual cash incentive target), consistent with our emphasis on pay-for-performance:

-Mr. Menke's 2020 Target Performance Incentive Compensation Mix (1)
+Mr. Menke's 2021 Target Performance Incentive Compensation Mix (1)

-(1) Excludes the June 15, 2020 grant of time-based restricted stock unit awards, which was awarded in addition to Mr. Menke's target total direct compensation package for 2020.
+(1) Excludes the March 15, 2021 grant of time-based restricted stock unit awards, which was awarded in addition to Mr. Menke's target total direct compensation package for 2021.